IMPORTANT UPDATE

 FSA ID

 *Eligible non-citizens, or contributors, without an SSN will need to, once available, sign up for an FSA ID and go through an identity verification process with TransUnion.
 Verification through TransUnion, if successful, is immediate and will not take 5 business days, as it would with SSN holders.
+However, if TransUnion verification is unsuccessful, then a identity verification process through document submission will be used to complete this process.

 What’s changing with FAFSA?